 Note: This overview table refers to specifications (FSB1) for temporary effects on growth rates, and (FSB3) for persistent effects on growth rates in columns 1-5.
 Columns 6-8 draw on specification (FSB2) reflecting persistent effects on shares.
-For the temporary estimates the following notation is used: "+" occurs if at least one estimated interaction coefficient is significant and positive, "++" if at least half of the estimated interaction coefficients is significant and positive, and "+++" if more than half of the estimated interaction coefficients is significant.
-Using "-", "--" and "---", respectively, proceeds in parallel for coefficient estimates that are less than zero.
+For the temporary estimates the following notation is used: "+" occurs if at least one estimated interaction coefficient is significant and positive, "++" if at least half of the estimated interaction coefficients is significant.
+Using "--", "--" and "---", respectively, proceeds in parallel for coefficient estimates that are less than zero.
 For the persistent effect analysis models, both Announcement (A) and Legal-Framework (L) are considered if both implementation stages do not coincide.
 Capital letters (A) or (L) in parenthesis next to the - or +signs indicate statistically significant interaction coefficients of the respective implementation stage.